gyyu/gyyu.github.io/about.md

 - Read 12 books
   - Finished: Water for Elephants by Sara Gruen (sometime in October 2019).
-Picked this up after my library had a collection of books that had been banned at schools, which intrigued me in a defiant manner "You told me not to do this?
-Fine, I'll go and do it now!".
-I didn't read anything about it going in, but I'm pretty sure it was banned just because of some obscenities that is a circus's normalcy -- it's a circus, after all.
+Picked this up after my library had a collection of books that had been banned at schools, which intrigued me in that immature, defiant manner -- you know, the: "You told me not to do this?
+Fine, I'll go and do it now _just_ because you said not to!".
+I didn't read anything about it going in, but I'm pretty sure it was banned just because of some obscenities that are a circus's normalcy -- it's a circus, after all.
   - Finished: The Three Body Problem by Liu Cixin (sometime in November 2019).
 The background set in the Cultural Revolution and the Red Guard had some personal ties to me.
 I enjoyed it.
 I also have been meaning to read more Chinese literature.
 I used to always say I'd kill myself in the event of a